AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 indicator.
 Another case is the declaration of a function that overrides a predefined operator (such as an equality operator).

-.. attention:: This doesn't apply to primitives of multiple untagged types, and as such, won't ever flag such overriding primitives.
+Primitives of multiple untagged types are not flagged.

 .. rubric:: Example